 3. Show and Tell

 Show and tell doesn’t just work for schoolkids; it works for everyone!
 That’s one of the reasons that YouTube is the world’s second biggest search engine (good call, Google).
 People are always looking for information on how to do things – and if they can see it, they can understand it.
-Fact sheets and product sheets can be very dull – a marketing video is a better way to help people understand products and services that are hard to explain in words.
+Fact sheets and product sheets can be very dull – a commercial video production is a better way to help people understand products and services that are hard to explain in words.
 It’s just more exciting.

 4. Provide Customer Service